 If the water in pools is standing still for a long time, then it could be an attractant for maggots.
 Still, water invites them.
-Some types of maggots can easily live and reside underwater.
+Some types of maggot infestation can easily live and reside underwater.
 They can breathe underwater as well.
 Hence still water is good habitat.
 Although, when it turns into flies, it leaves the water and go to dry grounds.

 Rotten fruits and vegetables are other attractants of maggots.
 If fruits or vegetables are left to rot in the kitchen area, flies will lay eggs on them.

 Filthy Kitchen Area

 If kitchen shelves or kitchen area is not kept clean, it will attract maggots.
 Maggots in the kitchen area could be as disgusting as it sounds.
 It will destroy all the food items.

 Dirty Trash Bins

 Although trash bins are for trash, it is very important to clean your trash bins regularly.
 Not doing so will attract maggots to reside in your trash cans.

 Some maggots also reside in rotten meat.
 They live inside the rotten meat and eat that meat.
 When they are grown up into flies, they leave the rotten meat.
 After that, they could be found in other areas of your house, such as kitchen shelve area, kitchen floors, carpets, or in the garden area.

 If the wounds on humans or animals are not treated, they captivate flies.
-The flies then lay eggs on the wounds forming maggots.
+The flies then lay eggs on the wounds forming maggot infestation.
 This could make the wound even worst.
 It can give rise to many other infections or diseases.
 Also, it can slow down the healing of the wound.
 It is very important to treat the wound as it occurs.
 Also, never leave a wound untreated of your pets.